akashdathan/opencalais-tagging/README.md

 [npm-url]: https://npmjs.org/package/opencalais-tagging

 >Open Calais attaches intelligent metadata-tags to your unstructured content, enabling powerful text analytics.
 The Open Calais natural language processing engine automatically analyzes and tags your input files in such a way that your consuming application can both easily pinpoint relevant data, and effectively leverage the invaluable intelligence and insights contained within the text.
-Please refer to the conplete documentation [here](http://www.opencalais.com/wp-content/uploads/folder/ThomsonReutersOpenCalaisAPIUserGuide020316R93.pdf).
+Please refer to the complete documentation [here](http://www.opencalais.com/wp-content/uploads/folder/ThomsonReutersOpenCalaisAPIUserGuide020316R93.pdf).

 ## Installation